 With so many vendors to choose from, and each claiming to have a “best of breed” solution, narrowing down the list of possible candidates can be a daunting task.
 That’s why it’s important to understand the key EHR features your practice needs to have and which questions you should ask when evaluating and partnering with a vendor.

-For 2018, we have updated our popular Electronic Healthcare Record (EHR) Evaluation and Selection Checklist.
+For the next year, we have updated our popular Electronic Healthcare Record (EHR) Evaluation and Selection Checklist.
 The checklist is comprehensive, but not exhaustive.
 Each practice has its own unique needs.
 To help in the process, we’ve included information for whether you’re purchasing an EHR system for the first time or looking to replace or upgrade the system you already have.
 We also touch on the needs of specialty practices and features that next generation EHR systems will include.

 Clinical Features Checklist